 You really only need one pin to trade to get started, but of course you want more because you and your child will be hooked after that first time.

 - Disney sells Pin Trading Starter Sets in a variety of designs, that include a lanyard, pins, and handy “rules” card.
-We purchased a Mickey Mouse Starter Set.
+We have this Mickey Mouse Starter Set.

 - For several pins to get you started, I would check out Ebay or Amazon.
 I purchased a Disney Pins trading lot on Amazon for much less than the pins would have cost individually.
 Just be sure to read the description and reviews well, and trade these pins at your own risk.
-You can’t trade fake “Disney” pins—and a quick Google search will give you lots of great articles on how to spot a fake.
+You can’t trade fake “Disney” pins (known as “scrappers”)—and a quick Google search will give you lots of great articles on how to spot a fake.

 - Pick up a variety of pin backs.
 DO NOT start collecting without locking backs!
 Seriously, this is my best tip.
 We lost several purchased pins using the backs that come with them and that’s always really sad.
 Disney sells locking pin backs at all of their pin locations, which work really well.
 I highly recommend these locking pin backs and storage case.
 Since using these backs we haven’t had any issues with pins falling off.
 They’re semi-permanent but I haven’t had any issues moving them as needed.
 I used these to adhere all our “keep” pins on Benjamin’s lanyard as well as my parks purse.
 For pins we wanted to trade, I use these pin backs.
 They hold the pins on a lot better than the original backs, but they’re very easy to remove for trading.
 I use the case that came with the locking backs to hold all three styles.
 You’ll likely need to give the Mickey back to the cast member upon trading, so it’s good to keep those on hand.

 - Have a plan.
 Trading is a lot of fun but you should definitely have a plan, especially with young kids.
 I keep Benjamin’s trading pins separate from his keep pins so that he’s not confused in the moment.
 At this age, Benjamin usually just trades for a pin that looks good to him in the moment.
 Some pin traders have a plan as to the type of pins they’re looking for.
 For example, my husband likes to trade for the Vinylmation Mickey pins.
 Benjamin is always looking for pins from the Sugar Skull and Crossbones Booster pin set.
-I just like pretty things. *wink* We all love Hidden Mickey pins, which are annual limited edition pin sets created specifically for cast members to trade.
+I like a variety, but collect pins from The Little Mermaid and Alice in Wonderland.
+We all love Hidden Mickey pins, which are annual limited edition pin sets created specifically for cast members to trade.
 They have a tiny Mickey icon on them and the back stamp says “Hidden Mickey pin”.
 We have several that we love!

 Who You Can Trade Disney Pins With

 We don’t trade with every single cast member we see with pins or we’d be stopping all day long.
 At this age it’s more guided by me than him, so occasionally I’ll pull them out and ask Benjamin if he’s interested in trading.
 Pin trading has provided a great opportunity for him to come out of his shell a little more and to use his best manners with strangers.
 We have to approach the cast member and kindly inquire about trading, then Benjamin looks to see if they even have a pin he’s interested in.
 They’re always really great about letting him trade whatever he wants.
-To spot cast members who are trading, look for a black cross body purse with pins on it or a board near the cash wrap.
+To spot cast members who are trading, look for a black cross body bags with pins on it or a board near the cash registers on kiosks and in stores.

 Collecting and Displaying Your Pins